anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_3.md

 Go back now to Latinobarometer (no, I am not joking or messing with you guys -- we are switching datasets for didactical purposes).
 We will recode discrete variables now.

-If you succeded in your last task, it should be ok by now to recode variable P76ST, as known as ideology.
+If you succeded in the last task, it should be ok by now to recode variable P76ST, ideology.
 Describe it both with a frequency table and a graph and decide how you will recode it (number of categories).
 Label the categories and tabulate the result.

 Obs: have you noticed that, by recoding a variable we are always making it more simple and are loosing information (and variation)?
 Recoding can be also understood as "grouping values/categories".

 ## Recoding variables - Discrete

 We can recode categorical variables in a very similar way using the  "recode" commmand.
 Take a look on how we can recode S14, regarding social classes.
 The variable has 5 categories + DN ("Don't Know") and NA ("No Answer").
 Let's look at the numerical values of the categories

 ```
 codebook S14
 ```

-Let's regroup the variable.
+Let's regroup this variable.
 Take a good look at the command and understand it before moving forward.

 ```
 recode S14 (-1 = .) (-2 = .)
 (1 = 1 "High") (2 = 1 "High") (3 = 2 "Medium") (4 = 3 "Low")  (5 = 3 "Low"), gen(social_class)